MicrosoftDocs/defender-docs/defender-endpoint/linux-exclusions.md

 Run the following command to see the available switches for managing exclusions:

 > [!NOTE]
-> --scope is an optional flag with accepted value as *epp* or *global*.
-Provide same scope used while adding the exclusion to remove the same exclusion.
-In the command line approach, if the scope isn’t mentioned, the scope value will be set as *epp*.
+> `--scope` is an optional flag with accepted value as `epp` or `global`.
+It provides the same scope used while adding the exclusion to remove the same exclusion.
+In the command line approach, if the scope isn’t mentioned, the scope value is set as `epp`.
-> Exclusions added through CLI before the introduction of --scope flag will remain unaffected and their scope will be considred *epp*.
+> Exclusions added through CLI before the introduction of `--scope` flag remain unaffected and their scope is considered `epp`.

 ```bash
 mdatp exclusion